How to Customize Google docs Forms, CSS Styling Google docs Forms, Custom Validation & Success URL

 If you add more fields or remove some no problem.
 Form validation can be set for each field or for only certain desired fields; it's your choice.
 This Google docs form is totally customizable with full CSS control and posts very nicely to your desired Google docs spreadsheet.

-- Setup your typical Google docs Form in Google Drive, open the published Form from the link Google Drive provides you with.
+- Setup your typical Google docs Form in Google Drive, open the published Form from the link Google Drive provides you with (create spreadsheet first).

-- Use your orginal Google docs form HTML "page source" to get URL and form field "names" & "id's" that it generates and match fields my form HTML code.
+- Use your orginal Google docs form HTML "page source" to get URL & form "field names" & "id's" that it generates and match fields to my form HTML code.

 - My code does all the rest including validation and a success URL (confirmation page) of your choice.

 - Once you see the methodology you'll understand how to add more fields or use less and make some fields required * while others not.

 - All form elements fully CSS controlled and you control the layout.
 W3C standard <form></form> code.

 * I have not tested "multi-paged" forms, I'm sure it would work but would require the additional adjustments to my code.